 GUIDE TO GOVs.

 Do you ever need to quickly find out the name of a governor?
 Beyond that, do you ever need additional information about the fifty heads of the states -- like the names of their spouses, their term of office, their education and prior position?

 For those of you who do, we're providing all this information and more (including interesting factoids) right here, fully updated to include the nine new governors elected in 2022.
 For a reliable guide to this information as well as photos of the governors themselves.

 Executive orders made by the President have been featured heavily in the news recently...

 But we hear less about executive orders made by state governors.
 Barrett and Greene has put together an interactive map that makes it easy to find the executive orders put into effect by each state’s governor.
-You can access that map by clicking here.

 Are efforts to make budgets more transparent a new idea?